 Express Yourself

-People suffering from phobias often tend to have extensive bouts of stress and overthinking.
+People suffering from phobias often tend to have bouts of stress and overthinking.

 The easiest way to curb this behavior is by expressing yourself.
 You don’t necessarily have to talk to someone.
-Grab a pen and write down your feelings in a notebook.
-You can also type them out on your phone, laptop, or computer.
+You can write down your feelings in a notebook, on your phone, or computer.
 This allows you to rid your mind of any negative and unwanted thoughts.

 Seeking Professional Help

-Sometimes, self-help methods can have zero impact on your fears.
+Sometimes, self-help methods may have little impact on your fears.
 That’s nothing to be ashamed of.
-Simply consult a trained professional for Phasmophobia treatment.
-You will probably encounter one of these interventions.
+Simply consult a trained professional for phasmophobia treatment.
+With professional therapy, you’ll probably encounter one of the following interventions.

 Mindfulness Therapy

-Mindfulness-Based Stress Therapy or MBSR is a form of therapy used with patients that suffer from severe stress, depression, anxiety, ADHD, and low self-confidence.
-The therapist tries to rid the patient’s mind of any distractions caused by their surroundings and makes them focus on their thoughts.
+Mindfulness-based stress therapy or MBSR is a form of therapy used with those who suffer from severe stress, depression, anxiety, ADHD, and low self-confidence.
+A therapist works with you to eliminate distractions caused by your surroundings and helps you focus on your thoughts in the moment.

 Cognitive Behavioral Therapy

-This is a method of therapy where the therapist tries to alter the patient’s state of mind to bring it to the desired goal.
-CBT is a highly effective method and can have long-lasting effects on the patient.
+This is a method of therapy which works to alter your state of mind to bring it to the desired goal.
+CBT is a highly effective method and can have long-lasting effects.
 However, it doesn’t resolve past traumas.
 Rather, it deals with situations in the present.

 Exposure Therapy

-This is a slow and gradual form of therapy.
-Here, the therapist makes you come face-to-face with your fears.
-At first, the therapist will ask you to merely think about ghosts.
-Gradually, you will be exposed to more intense situations until you rid yourself of the fear.
+This is a gradual form of therapy.
+Here, you learn to confront your fears directly in a safe environment.
+At first, a therapist may ask you to merely think about ghosts.
+Gradually, you’ll be exposed to more intensity such as viewing images of ghosts or watching videos or films involving ghosts until you rid yourself of the fear.

 How to Avoid Phasmophobia

 The first step to avoid this phobia is to identify what’s causing it.
-You must accept the situation you are in, to progress.
+Try to accept your situation in order to progress.
 Stay patient and work slowly to achieve your goal.
 Exercising, meditation, and expressing yourself are some methods that can work wonders.
 Only take medication as a last resort and under the supervision of a medical professional.

 In Conclusion

 It may feel like you’ll never get over this irrational fear.
-But slowly, you will live life the way you wanted to.
-Have faith in the process and yourself and slowly.
+But with a little work, you’ll gradually begin to live life the way you want to.
+Have faith in the process and yourself.
 Soon, the only thing the dark will remind you of is a good night’s sleep.

 FearAZ.com is looking for personal stories of any "fear of" or phobia.
 If you have an interesting story you'd like to share, we welcome your submission.
 If the story fits with our content and guidelines, we'll add it to our site.